-1ir Meyan Khatun
+Mir Meyan Khatun was born into a prominent Yezidi family in Sinjar in 1874.
 At the age of 18 she was married to Ali Beg, who later became the Emir of the Yezidis.
 Mir Meyan Khatun became the leader of the Yezidi Emirate of Sheikhan in 1913.
 Her rule lasted until her death in 1957.
 She was known among the Yezidis for her strong personality and wise leadership.